 If you’ve decided to move your family, the best thing you can do for your child is to communicate with them early on in the decision-making process.
 The more time children have to prepare mentally for a move, the better.
 If they know what to expect, the change won’t seem like such a challenge once it happens.
 But be sure to leave unnecessary or stressful information out - kids don’t need to be worrying about financial stresses!

-Involve the kids by openly answering any questions they might have concerning the move, and discussing ideas together as a family.
+Involve the kids by openly answering any questions about the move and discussing ideas together as a family.
 By letting them know that their opinion matters, they’ll feel more involved in the moving process and hopefully less overwhelmed by the idea of moving.
 You should give them tasks and chores that are appropriate for the kids' ages.
 If your children are old enough, ask for their opinion on the homes you’re considering or the paint colour options you’re choosing between.
-You could even ask for their help in organising a garage sale to get rid of old things you don’t need anymore or ask them how they’d like to decorate their new bedroom.
+You could even ask for their help organising a garage sale to get rid of old things you don’t need anymore or ask them how they’d like to decorate their new bedroom.

 Kids are intuitive and will pick up on your feelings about moving home.
 So be sure to speak about the new home with excitement and try not to let worries or stress show.
-Mention how beautiful the new home is, the great facilities in the neighbourhood and how wonderful their new school will be.
-Mention new places that you know they’ll like such as the local water park, playgrounds or pet stores, for example.
+Mention how beautiful the new home is, the neighbourhood's great facilities, and how wonderful their new school will be.
+Mention new places that you know they’ll like, such as the local water park, playgrounds or pet stores, for example.

 To help your kids adjust to the move, it could be a good idea to visit your new neighbourhood beforehand.
 Of course, not everyone can do this (especially if you’re moving interstate or overseas!).
 But if you’re able to, try visiting parks, restaurants or theatres in your new neighbourhood to create positive experiences and help the kids adjust.